What Does A Financial Analyst Do?

-A Financial Analyst analyses a or project company with the end objective to suggest the management/clients about viable investment decisions.
+A financial analyst analyzes a project or a company to suggest viable investment decisions to the management/clients.
 They do a thorough financial analysis and make suitable objective projections to arrive at their conclusions.

 #1 – Collection of Information & Data